schmidtbri/task-queue-ml-model-deployment/blog_post/post.md

 task that will take care of the predictions behind the scenes and then come back later to access the results.

-Another reason to offload the prediction to a worker node in a task queue is because loading and deserializing a model can take some time.
-When instantiating an MLModel class, the initialization can take some time, so to avoid having to do this..

 # Task Queueing With Celery

 Celery is a python package that handles most of the complexity of